Cluedo (franchise): Play (1985)

 Penned by Robert Duncan with the cooperation of Waddingtons, the first official theatrical adaptation of Cluedo was presented by the amateur theatre group: The Thame Players in Oxfordshire in July 1985.
 The play was subsequently picked up by Hiss & Boo productions and began a successful tour of the UK.
 A second tour was undertaken in 1990.
 Like the musical, the play involved the audience's random selection of three solution cards which were revealed towards the end of the play, whereupon the actors would then conclude the play by performing one of the 216 endings possible.
 Presently the play is not available for performance due to a restriction by Hasbro, since Hasbro has been planning to make a new movie.
 It is unclear whether the restriction applies to the musical as well.

 Clue: On Stage

 Based on the 1985 movie from Paramount Pictures, the play was written by Sandy Rustin.
 This version of the play also has been edited for a High School and Virtual performance environment.
 Unlike the other 2 stage adaptations, Clue: On Stage presents all endings, similar to the home video version of the movie.

+Cluedo 2 – The Next Chapter

+In 2024, a new British stage play, Cluedo 2 – The Next Chapter, written by Laurence Marks and Maurice Gran and directed by Mark Bell, premiered at the Richmond Theatre in London before touring the United Kingdom.
+A North American edition, Clue: The British Invasion, adapted by Yoni Weiss, is licensed by Concord Theatricals.